digideskio/personal-site/content/15-shapefile-topology-correction.rst

 :author: Xiaming Chen
 :tags: GIS, GRASS

-**Abstract**: Here I am introducing my practical expeirience in cleansing the shapefile using `GRASS <https://grass.osgeo.org/>`_, which is an open-source platform to do scientific analysis on spatial data.
+**Abstract**: I am introducing my practical expeirience in cleansing the shapefile using `GRASS <https://grass.osgeo.org/>`_, which is an open-source platform to do scientific analysis on spatial data.